PERSONAL FITNESS Brentwood

 I put SO MUCH pressure to myself that I went down to 6 stone in 1 year and became far too thin and borderline anorexic.

 My doctor warned me that I would die unless I started eating properly.
 This was the awakening I needed to start eating properly and taking control of my health.
-Since then I have studied extensively fitness and nutrition and became a qualified personal trainer aged 18.
+Since then I have studied extensively fitness and nutrition and became a qualified personal trainer Brentwood at the age of 18.

 I then started up my own personal fitness business and since then, I’ve helped thousands of people lose weight, tone up and change their lives for